Bass Harbor Head Light

 Visiting This Lighthouse

-Bass Harbor Head Light is one of Acadia National Park’s most popular attractions.
-Visitors can explore the short, well-maintained trails leading to viewpoints of the lighthouse and surrounding coastline.
+Bass Harbor Head Light is one of Acadia National Park’s most popular attractions, drawing approximately 180,000 visitors each year, making it the fifth most-visited site in the park.
+Visitors can explore two short, well-maintained trails leading to different viewpoints of the lighthouse and surrounding coastline.
+The trail to the right of the parking area leads to a paved path right beside the lighthouse base, while the trail to the left descends a stairway down the cliff face to a dramatic ocean-side viewpoint.
 Sunset is a particularly popular time to visit, as the lighthouse’s silhouette against the colorful sky creates a breathtaking scene.

 Getting There